hasnabjd/keiken-week1-day1-ex1/README.md

 `chmod 664 editok`
 ********************
 here the collegue has read and write permissions
-### and Create a file that your can delete but not edit :
+### Create a file that your can delete but not edit :
 Conversely, to allow the colleague to delete but not edit a file, we need to grant write permission to the directory and read permission to the file itself. edit but not delete
 *******************